Product Line

 Modern slavery statement

-This Statement sets out the steps we have taken during the financial year ended 31 December 2024 to ensure slavery and human trafficking is not taking place in our businesses or our supply chain.
-It is intended to provide an update on our progress with strengthening our modern slavery risk management framework and explains the steps we aim to take in the coming year.
+This Statement sets out the steps we have taken during the financial year ended 31 December 2025 to ensure slavery and human trafficking is not taking place in our businesses or our supply chain.
+It is intended to provide an update on our progress with strengthening our modern slavery risk management framework and explain the steps we aim to take in the coming year.

 Rotork is a market-leading global provider of mission-critical intelligent flow control and instrumentation solutions for oil & gas, water and wastewater, power, chemical process, and industrial applications.
 We help customers around the world improve efficiency, reduce emissions, minimise their environmental impact and assure safety.

-We are headquartered in Bath, United Kingdom with 66 locations globally and serve over 170 countries through a global service network.
-We have a workforce of about 3,500 employees.
+We are headquartered in Bath, United Kingdom with 68 locations globally and serve over 140 countries through a global service network.
+We have a workforce of over 3500 employees.

-Our Global Supply Chain (GSC) team co-ordinates commodity specific strategies and brings consistency to our Supplier Relationship Management processes with the goal of transitioning to a supply base that enables us to be responsive to our customers while reducing our inventories and meeting high ethical and technical standards.
-During 2024, we updated our leadership structure by combining the procurement and supply chain functions under one director.
-This change supports our ongoing development of supplier management processes.
+In 2025, Rotork sourced goods and services from approximately 6,000 suppliers worldwide.
+Our Global Supply Chain team co-ordinates commodity-specific strategies and brings consistency to our Supplier Relationship Management processes with the goal of transitioning to a supply base that enables us to be responsive to our customers while maintaining healthy inventory and meeting high ethical and technical standards.

 Rotork has earned a reputation for integrity, fair dealing, and ethical behaviour.
 We are determined to preserve that reputation and ensure that, wherever we do business or operate around the world, we exert a positive influence.
-Acting ethically and in line with our values is rooted in our culture and reflected in our Code of Conduct, which was updated in 2024 and published on our external website.
+Acting ethically and in line with our values is rooted in our culture and reflected in our Code of Conduct, which is published on our external website.
 We expect everyone working for us, and with us, to follow the Code of Conduct and act with integrity at all times.

 The Code of Conduct includes guidance on the identification of potential modern slavery risks and empowers employees to “Speak Up” if they identify any area of concern, including concerns relating to potential modern slavery risks.